pradoprojects/pradoprojects.github.io/index.md

 The project aimed at Brazilian high-school level students that wished to learn how to program.
 The project focused on developing their algorithmic thinking in an innovative and unprecedented class experience - rather than just focusing on a programming language in the traditional way.
 <br/>
 <br/>
-The project encompassed playful activities such as handcrafting bracelets with the student's initials in binary ASCII representation, cardboard games, problem-solving challenges, team challenges mixed with computer programing.
+The project encompassed playful activities such as handcrafting bracelets with the student's initials in binary ASCII representation, cardboard games, problem-solving challenges, and team challenges mixed with computer programing.
 </div>
 [See more info at Git Repository...](https://github.com/pradoprojects/Project-APB)